Trekking and biking on the hills between Faenza and Brisighella

 Logo CC

-Faenza and Brisighella combine in this itinerary that lets you experience all the excitement of going up the lower ridges that fringe the valley, cycling into a ravine and sampling one of the best-loved Made in Italy products at the Brisighella Open-Air Oil Museum.
+This itinerary combines Faenza and Brisighella, allowing you to climb the lower ridges that border the valley, cycle into a gorge and taste one of Italy's most popular products at the Brisighella Open-Air Oil Museum.

 • Length